Dehumanization

 ColosseumPin

 This was real live people being murdered, or forced to murder others, for the simple purpose of entertainment.
 How depraved must the Romans have been to allow this to happen?
 Of course, I quickly realized that this could also be easily explained by one of the things I learned long ago in the professional world.
-When you do not see someone as a real person, it’s easier and easier to treat them in a less than humane way.
+When you do not see someone as a real person, it’s easier and easier to treat them in a less-than-humane way.

-In the professional world, I used the phrase “People don’t yell at tech support when the person on the other end of the phone is the same person they were just talking to about their kids Little League game.
+In the professional world, I used the phrase, “People don’t yell at tech support when the person on the other end of the phone is the same person they were just talking to about their kid’s Little League game.
 They yell at nameless, faceless, tech support people.”

 Unfortunately, that same lesson continues to go unlearned.
-Whether it be someone who disagrees with us politically, someone guilty of poor taste, someone guilty of something more than poor taste, etc. Once the righteous online mob has a target, there’s no limit to what that target “deserves”, even if we would, in the same breathe, proclaim our undying support for victims of the same exact crime.
+Whether it be someone who disagrees with us politically, someone guilty of poor taste, someone guilty of something more than poor taste, etc. Once the righteous online mob has a target, there’s no limit to what that target “deserves”, even if we would, in the same breath, proclaim our undying support for victims of the same crime.

 When our anger and indignation is up, it’s all too easy to forget that the target of that anger is also a person, not someone who deserves to be raped, shot, hung, and every other horrible thing you can think of.
 Yes, there are plenty of people who say vile, stupid things.
-Some of them thought they were being funny, and some of them just happen to believe stupid things.
-That’s no reason to wish these things on them, or somehow rationalize that they deserve them to happen.
+Some of them thought they were being funny, and some of them happened to believe stupid things.
+That’s no reason to wish these things on them or somehow rationalize that they deserve them to happen.

 If we can’t wrap our heads around that, we will continue down the path of the Romans.
-Where people who aren’t like me aren’t really people.
+Where people who aren’t like me aren’t people.
 That’s no way for a society to work.
 Eventually, the mob will find something about you that’s different too.

 Similar Posts